 There has been enormous growth in household solar.
 In 2008, there were just 14,000 solar PV systems installed on our rooftops.
-Today we have more than 2.68 million.
-There are 109 wind, solar and bioenergy projects in construction (or due to start construction soon) around Australia.
-These projects will deliver 11,335 MW of new renewable energy capacity. (source: Clean Energy Council)
+Today, we have more than two million.
+At a commercial scale, as at the end of 2017, there were more than 50 large-scale wind and solar projects under construction or due to start, representing more than 5,300 MW of new generation.